umijs/umi/docs/docs/docs/api/api.en-US.md

 `<Link to>` supports relative path navigation; `<Link reloadDocument>` does not do routing navigation and is equivalent to the jump behavior of `<a href>`.

 If `prefetch` is enabled, then when the user hovers over the component, Umi will automatically start preloading the component js files and data for the routing jump.
+(Note: Use this feature when `routePrefetch` and `manifest` are enabled)

 ### matchPath